 Wind Field File

 The NovacProgram can read in a wind-field from a file in a specific format.
 The wind-field file contains the wind field at specific times of day and for scans collected during the day(s) specified in the file, the flux will be calculated using a wind-field interpolated between the specified times.
 This file can be located either on the local computer or on the NOVAC FTP-server and can be reloaded at any given interval.
 The location of the file and the number of minutes between each re- reading of this file should be specified in the ‘Wind Field File’ group.
-For the format of these wind-field files, see the section 8 Files below.
+For the format of these wind-field files, see the section ‘5.4.6 Wind field file’ below.

 Start Up